siderolabs/rfcs/002-key-management.md

 ### Generation

-1. Insert Yubikey into workstation
+1. Insert Yubikey into a workstation
 2. Generate keychain

     Example: